KadamKaustubh147/startup_tracker/README.md

 We prioritize efficiency in all our initiatives, ensuring that each startup can seize the best opportunities available.
 By providing a sustainable environment for development, we empower entrepreneurs to focus on what truly matters: transforming their visions into reality.
 At Spark Venture, we believe that with the right support and resources, every startup has the potential to thrive and make a meaningful impact on the world.
 Join us as we embark on this exciting journey together!

-Unique Features of our project GOOD UI/UX and built in admin panel
+Unique Features of our project are GOOD UI/UX and built in admin panel

 ---

 # Team Members and Contributions

-1. Kaustubh Kadam (Team Lead): Backend + Version Control
+1. Kaustubh Kadam (Team Lead): Backend + Version Control + Frontend
 2. Salla Tejaswi: Frontend
 3. Dev Dhansardiya: PPT + Logo Design + UI/UX
 4. Aditya Deshmukh: PPT + Logo Design + UI/UX